rachelcarmena/rachelcarmena.github.io/_posts/2017-09-01-do-we-have-a-good-safety-net-to-change-this-legacy-code.md

 So, we should aim at killing every mutation with tests.

-When I heard about it I thought about that game I played when I was just a teenager: _Super Pang_.
+When I heard about it, I thought about that game I played when I was just a teenager: _Super Pang_.

 <center>
 <img src="/img/cards/posts/mutation-testing/super-pang-game.jpg" alt="">
 </center>

 And I imagined the following situation: balls are mutations of our production code and the child tries to break those balls with tests rays.
-Tests must be good enough to detect the mutations.
+Tests must be good enough to detect the balls and to break them.

 <center>
 <img src="/img/cards/posts/mutation-testing//super-pang-mutation-testing.jpg" alt="">